 * * *

-The school’s staff, on Valentine’s Day 2018, doesn’t know about all that.
+The school’s staff, on Valentine’s Day 2018, don’t know about all that.
 They have only a tiny fraction of the full picture.
 However, one of the campus monitors, patrolling the campus in a golf cart that afternoon, does spot the 19-year-old, making his way to one of the school buildings.
 And the monitor recognizes him as “crazy boy,” the one they did the threat assessment on a year and a half before, one that made him express to the rest of the staff, “If there’s gonna be anybody who’s gonna come to this school and shoot this school up, it’s gonna be that kid.”
 And he knows that the same young man, who is now entering a school building, is no longer a student at MSD, having been involuntarily transferred to an alternative school one year before.
 The campus monitor also knows that when this teen was a student, he had been banned from carrying a backpack on campus.
 And he sees that the same young man is now carrying a long, black bag.
 But his response, at seeing and realizing all of this, is only to radio one of the other campus monitors about a “suspicious kid.”
 He does not pursue the young man inside the building.
 Neither he, nor any of the other campus monitors, are armed.

 The School Resource Officer, meanwhile, is on duty on that Valentine’s Day, and he is the only armed officer on campus.
 The only legal gun.
-And that moment, he is about 150 yards across the campus, going about his regular duties.
+And at that moment, he is about 150 yards across the campus, going about his regular duties.

 Stepping into the school building, the former student immediately ducks into a stairwell.
 As he is taking his AR-15 out of the rifle bag, along with a vest stuffed with loaded magazines, a male student happens to walk in on him.
 The gunman tells him “you better get out of here, something bad is about to happen.”
 He tells the student to run, which he does.